ZapoVerde/Adrift/PIL_Project/exports/vault/modules/test_pipeline.md

 ---

 ## Description
-Smoke test for the Project Intelligence Layer (PIL) pipeline.
+Unit and edge tests for pil_meta.pipeline, in addition to the integration smoke test.

 ## Full Docstring
 ```